dont-touch-my-mushroom/basic-pitches/_posts/workshops/2022-09-03-baby_wants_candy.md

 instructor_link: "http://www.babywantscandy.com/"
 instructor_face: ""
 instructor_img: "BWC_promo.jpg"
-#instructor_review: "In this time of isolation, Jon put his front foot forward and put together an online workshop.
-He was organized and had everything ready so we could just jump into the work.
-It was such a great experience to work with the talented group that Jon provided.
-Just don't touch the mushroom."
 eventfrog_event: "6960496507133781474"
 ---
 Baby Wants Candy (BWC) is thrilled to lead a two day music improv intensive in Switzerland.
 No musical improv experience needed.<!--more-->